NYCIST/macadmin-tools/README.md

 - **[Extinguish](https://github.com/arubdesu/Extinguish)**: Generates configuration profiles to turn off individual Sparkle-based auto updater apps by default.
 - **[iMazing Profile Editor](https://imazing.com/profile-editor)**: macOS app for building and editing custom configuration profiles, developed by DigiDNA.
 Utilizes the same [open-source framework](https://github.com/ProfileCreator/ProfileManifests) as ProfileCreator and is under active development.
 - **[ProfileCreator](https://github.com/ProfileCreator/ProfileCreator)**: macOS app for building and editing custom configuration profiles for managing preferences.
 [Extensive wiki](https://github.com/ProfileCreator/ProfileCreator/wiki), supports many popular third-party preferences, and has an [open-source framework](https://github.com/ProfileCreator/ProfileManifests) which is actively contributed to with new and updated profile payloads and preferences.
+- **[PPPC Utility](https://github.com/jamf/pppc-utility)**: A macOS GUI app for more easily creating PPPC payloads in Jamf.
+Once created in the app, can be uploaded directly into a Jamf Pro or Jamf Cloud instance.
+- **[ProfileCreator](https://github.com/ProfileCreator/ProfileCreator)**: macOS app for building and editing custom configuration profiles for managing preferences.
+[Extensive wiki](https://github.com/ProfileCreator/ProfileCreator/wiki), supports many populart third-party preferences, and has an [open-source framework](https://github.com/ProfileCreator/ProfileManifests) which is actively contributed to with new and updated profile payloads and preferences.

 ## Remote Management & Reporting